One of the key demands from industry was ensuring the assessment process was independent.

 FAQ:

-1. Can we train our candidates through one instructor, but have them assessed by another, both from our agency?
+Q1.
+Can we train our students through one instructor, but have them assessed by another, both from our training entity?

 Yes, if for example you are a training company and have a cohort of external students, you could have them trained by one instructor, and then assessed by another (who is an IPSQA Assessor and providing they have not been involved in other training to the candidates within two years and also do not breach the other requirements for independent assessment).